 Another thing investment firms should do is reduce their internal risks (i.e. inefficient business practices).
 When markets head south, internal inefficiencies will exacerbate an organization's existing struggles.

-For firms still on legacy portfolio accounting systems, maybe it's time to move to a cloud-based turnkey investment management platform.
 Working remote effectively requires access to all the same systems available in the office, and if staff is dependent on locally stored legacy software, then remote work won't be as effective.

 Running an efficient organization from the beginning will serve a firm well, especially when times get tough.